Bad Blood in the Docket: Analyzing the US v. Elizabeth Holmes Verdict

 The Unicorn That Wasn't: United States v.
 Elizabeth Holmes

 In United States v.
-Elizabeth A. Holmes (Case No. 5:18-cr-00258), the Northern District of California dissected the collapse of a $9 billion startup.
+Elizabeth A. Holmes (Case No. 5:18-cr-00258), the Northern District of California examined the collapse of a $9 billion startup.
+This case fundamentally shifted how startup founders approach the ethos of "faking it until you make it."

 The "Wire Fraud" Standard